qiyunzhu/woltka/doc/faq.md

 ## Computing

+### How many CPU cores does Woltka use?

+Woltka works the best with two CPU cores (threads): one for file decompression and the other for classification.
+This happens automatically.

 ### Is Woltka deterministic or stochastic?

 Woltka is **deterministic**.
 Given the same input files and parameters, it always produces the identical output files.
 There is no "seed" parameter.